 “Really, Eun?”
-Dee gave her a disbelieving look.
+A disbelieving look.
 “You can’t figure it out?”

 “I’m a dumb-ass human.
 We’re slow on the uptake.”

 “Points for being honest.”
 Dee smiled again.
-“I’m here to end you, but it’s nothing personal—I’m here to end everyone.
+“I’m here to eat you, but it’s nothing personal—I’m here to eat everyone.
 You, Peter, Kora…”

-“And you think we can sate you?”
+“And you think we’ll sate you?”
 Eun studied her.
-“Because I think you’ll only get hungrier, but you’ll also be lonely, because you won’t have anyone to actively push against.
-Not if you eat everyone.”
+“Because I don’t think so—I think you’ll get hungrier and hungrier, but you’ll also be lonely, because you won’t have anyone to actively push against.”
 It was Eun’s turn to smile.
 “You need us, Dee.”

 Dee stiffened.
 “The only thing I need are your dying screams.
 Why the hell would I want someone to ‘actively push against?’ ”

-“The only companionship you’ve ever experienced is through your enemies.
-You’re a sad, lonely creature who’s forgotten that she—”
+“You don’t have friends—your only companions are your enemies.
+You’re a sad, lonely creature who’s forgotten that—”

 “I don’t need ANYTHING!”
 Dee snarled.
-She punched the locker to her right without looking away from Eun, crumpling its steel face into a wrinkled mess.
+She punched the locker to her right without looking away, crumpling its steel face into a wrinkled mess.
 “ANYTHING!”

 He dropped to the floor in a jumble of limbs.

 Dee gave Eun a sly smile.
 “You’re smarter than you look.
-Got me to waste a little of my power—delayed my ascendance by a couple of seconds.
+Got me to waste a little power—delayed my ascendance by a couple seconds.
 Well played.”

 “You’ve ingratiated yourself with Blake and his cronies.
 You’re going to use them, make sure that nothing stops your…what did you call it?”
 Eun was fishing, but she was reasonably confident in hazarding a guess.